shurick81/osinstaller/readme.md

 ## Windows

-1. Run diskpart with administrative priviledges and paste:
+1. Run diskpart with administrative priviledges and paste for UEFI:

 ```
 select disk 2